antoniomika/sish/README.md

 Flags:
       --admin-console                               Enable the admin console accessible at http(s)://domain/_sish/console?x-authorization=admin-console-token
   -j, --admin-console-token string                  The token to use for admin console access if it's enabled (default "S3Cr3tP4$$W0rD")
-      --append-user-to-subdomain                    Append the SSH user to the subdomain.
+      --alias-load-balancer                         Enable the alias load balancer (multiple clients can bind the same alias) --append-user-to-subdomain                    Append the SSH user to the subdomain.
 This is useful in multitenant environments
       --append-user-to-subdomain-separator string   The token to use for separating username and subdomain selection in a virtualhost (default "-")
       --authentication                              Require authentication for the SSH service